alibaba/BizCharts/doc_en/api/guide.md

 <Guide>
   // Auxiliary image, just specify start.
 The point represents the coordinates of the upper left corner of the picture.
   <Image
-    top = {boolean} // Specify whether the guide is drawn on the canvas top, the default is false, that is drawn at the bottom start= {object} | {function} | {array} // The starting position of the image, the value of the original data, support callback src= {string} // The path to the picture width= {number}
+    top = {boolean} // Specify whether the guide is drawn on the canvas top, the default is false, that will be drawed at the bottom. start= {object} | {function} | {array} // The starting position of the image, the value of the original data, support callback src= {string} // The path to the picture width= {number}